 From time to time, our relationship with a client creates a unique story.
-Sharing a "case study" may help to describe outside the box ways value is added to a relationship.
+Sharing a "case study" from time to time may help to describe outside the box ways we add value for our clients.

-A client, "Sally" (not her real name) who sought financial advice several years ago recently was divorced from her second husband.
-As a normal part of the process, she was asked to send in her tax return so it could be analyzed.
+A client, "Sally" (not her real name) who engaged us several years ago recently was divorced from her second husband.
+As a normal part of our process, we asked her to send us her tax return so we could analyze it.

 Her tax return showed her receiving approximately \$5,100/year in Social Security benefits.
-Asking questions to gain more insight, brought to light that this amount was not based off of her own Social Security record.
+Asking questions to gain more insight, we learned that this amount was not based off of her own Social Security record.
 The Social Security amount determined was from her second husband who had owned his own business and declared a small amount of W-2 income.
 This resulted in his Primary Insurance Amount (PIA) being much smaller than a typical W-2 worker.
 Sally's annual Social Security amount was half of her ex-second husband's Social Security benefit.